-In 1494, Spain and Portugal agreed on the Treaty of Tordesillas, which divided their newly discovered lands in the New World between the two kingdoms.
-This gave Portugal control of that land that would be Brazil and, in 1500, Pedro Álavres Cabral landed there and claimed it for the Kingdom of Portugal in the name of King Manuel I. It was these mostly Portuguese colonists who introduced the religion to Brazil and mostly forced it on the native people.
-From 1500 until 1815 Brazil was a colony of Portugal and during this time churches were built and missionaries and religions leaders came over to spread Catholicism.
+It was mostly Portuguese colonists who introduced Roman Catholicism to Brazil - unfortunately, often by force.
+From 1500 until 1815, Brazil was a colony of Portugal and during this time churches were built and missionaries and religious leaders came over to spread the word of Catholicism.
 Catholicism was enforced during colonial rule and independence as the unofficial state religion, but it 1824 it became the official religion of the state.
 With the Constitution of 1891 the government became secular but the Catholic Church has still had influence in Brazil even to this day.
-Today, Roman Catholic Christianity is still the dominant religion in the country, with 64.6% of people practicing the religion.
-Most of the states in Brazil are Catholic, with more then half of the population in twenty five of the twenty seven states being Catholic.
-Brazil also has the stature of being the largest Roman Catholic country in the world today.
+Today, Roman Catholic Christianity is still the dominant religion in the country, with 64.63% of people claiming to practice the religion.
+Most of the states in Brazil are Catholic, with more then half of the population in 25 of the 27 states being Catholic.

 Protestant Christianity first came to Brazil when Huguenots from France tried to colonize the country in 1557, sent on a mission from John Calvin.
 They set up shop in a established colony on the islands in Guanabara Bay, where the colony of the France Antarctique had been established.
 In March of 1557 they held the first known Protestant service in Brazil.
 The colony was short live however, as the Portuguese drove out the French in 1567.
 It was then not until the 1820s that Protestantism in Brazil came back with the first Anglican chapel in 1822.
 Starting in the 1880s with the increasing numbers of European Immigrants and British and American missionaries that came to the country, along with the Catholic Church no longer being the official state religion was when the various Protestant churches started to grow.
-In the more than a century since then there have been various churches, schools, seminaries, colleges and organizations set up to organize and promoted Protestantism.
-The amount of Brazilians who say that they are Protestant has risen rapidly in the last few decades of the 20th Century, growing from around 5% in the 1960s to close to 17% today.
+In the more than a century since then there have been various churches, schools, seminaries, colleges and organizations set up to organize and promote Protestantism.
+The amount of Brazilians who say that they are Protestant has risen rapidly in the last few decades of the 20th Century.

 Spiritism comes from the Spiritist Doctrine, which is found in the five books written by Frenchman Hippolyte Léon Denizard Rivai (who was also known as Allan Kardec), the founder of the religion.
 These books are collectively known as the Spiritist Codification.
 Spiritism, which is also called Kardecism, puts forward the belief that humans are immortal spirits that temporarily live in physical bodies for several incarnation in order to be able to attain intellectual and moral improvement.
 The religion also believes that spirits, whether actively or passively, have a positive or negative influence on the physical world.
 Close to 2% of people in Brazil follow the practices and teachings of Spiritism, and Brazil has sects of the religion such as the Santo Daime and others which use an Amazonian tea called ayahuasca to induce psychological or physical changes in a religious context.